First Robotic Arm: Evolution of Industrial Robots | Augmentus

 The History of Robotic Arm Innovation: Wave 2

 This wave lasted approximately 9 years from 1968 to 1977.
-It was characterised by having servo-controllers enabling point-to-point motion.
+It was characterized by having servo-controllers enabling point-to-point motion.
 The robot was also programmable with a teach box.
 However, each robot had a specific software and could only perform a specific task.
 Therefore, reducing the versatility of these robots.

 A prominent alteration was the change from hydraulic to electronic actuators.
 Electronic actuators allow greater control over position and velocity.
 Additionally, simultaneous adjustments can be made with accuracy and repeatability exceeding that of hydraulic actuators (Tolomatic, 2017).
 Scheinman pioneered the electronically powered robotic arm.
 He was a mechanical engineer at Stanford who built the Stanford arm.
 The arm boasted 6-axes and sensors to ascertain the position and velocity of the joints.
 Furthermore, what was groundbreaking was the fact that the arm was easy to control and compatible with computer systems in that era (InfoLab Stanford, n.d.)